What is building restoration?

 Structures earmarked for conservation-restoration are typically at least 50 years old and representative of an architectural era of notable historical importance, such as a Tudor or Victorian design from the 15th and 19th centuries in England.
 In the United States, special significance is attached to restoration if a historical figure lived in or frequented a building for any reason.
 This is usually documented in historical records and such buildings, regardless of their current physical condition, may be listed on the National Register of Historic Places.
 Some nations have also established branches of government to handle the restoration and preservation of historic buildings, such as the Center for Historic Buildings in the United States, which operates under the direction of the General Services Administration (GSA).

-See also What is treated wood?
+See also What is a wax engine?

 The building restoration process can generally be divided into four different categories, which help describe the intensity of the process from one location to another.
 A historic building is conserved, rehabilitated, restored or reconstructed.
 Conservation is probably the least labor-intensive process of the four, as it involves an attempt to prevent physical deterioration of the building, without removing the natural effects of aging that have given it an added sense of character.
 No new materials are added to the building, no repainting is done, and efforts are made simply to ensure it outlasts its original design.
 This can include protecting it from natural disasters like floods, earthquakes, and fires in a discreet way that doesn’t alter its basic appearance.